kimukook/kimukook.github.io/_projects/search_theory.md

 Theory and code under development...

 # Conclusion
-This work presents a principled framework for designing optimized time-periodic search trajectories for autonomous agents operating under uncertainty.
+This project presents principled frameworks for designing optimized time-periodic search trajectories for autonomous agents operating under uncertainty.
 By formulating the search task as a PDE-constrained optimization problem, we derive trajectories that repeatedly traverse the domain in a manner that minimizes uncertainty about a target's location over time.
 The resulting orbits are not only dynamically feasible but also information-optimal, balancing spatial coverage with control efficiency.
 Numerical results demonstrate fast convergence of the objective and control inputs, as well as successful periodicity enforcement via adjoint-based gradient optimization.
-This approach is particularly well-suited for long-duration, passive monitoring tasks such as persistent surveillance, environmental monitoring, and non-evasive target tracking.
+This approach is particularly well-suited for long-duration, passive monitoring tasks such as rescue-and-save missions, persistent surveillance, and environmental monitoring.

 **References**